aureliusnoble/GoA-Timer/README.md

 # To-Do

 - After Strategy Timer you pick which hero

-- Coin Flip: Should be coloured Blue or Orange

-- Show Tiebreaker coin
 - Strategy phrase after each each player has taken their turn (i.e. when we increment the turn counter)
 - At start of round we want a start of round button

-- Change blue/red colours
+- Button for Start Turn,

 - Add icons for roles and
 - Add stars for complexity
-- Button for Start Turn,

 - Add draft mode:
 -- Free Choice
 -- Pick and Ban